 ![]() |

-Kolibong Island beach |
+Kolibong Island Beach |

 ![]() |

-Garbage is everywhere on the beaches and this is typical as the local garbage is thrown into the ocean while some plastics are picked up for recycling. |
+Garbage is everywhere on the beaches, which is typical.
+Local waste is thrown into the ocean, while some plastic is picked up for recycling. |

 ![]() |

-This is the only way in and out by land on Kolibong island. |
+This is the only land route in and out of Kolibong Island. |

 ![]() |